Future of LNG: Oversupply or Shortage?

 Which is more likely?

 While analysts are not quite sure on which way the tide will turn, exporters and buyers with first-hand experience of day-to-day operations may have a clearer picture of the direction the market will take.
-Luckily, a great number of industry insiders, strategists, executives, and decision-makers will be at the 3rd Annual LNG USA Summit in Houston on February 26-27 to discuss the emerging trends and the future of the whole industry.
+Luckily, a great number of industry insiders, strategists, executives, and decision-makers will be at the Gas & LNG Summit Canada in Calgary on November 5th to discuss the emerging trends and the future of the whole industry.
 Tickets are still available, so register now to guarantee your spot and get informed answers to all your questions.